 Eat Ramen Noodles

 I’m willing to bet that you have watched Naruto and that you know what ramen is.
 If you don’t, just how wealthy are you?
 Ramen noodles are cheap, delicious, and filling meals and they are all over Tokyo!
+They’re also great after a long night out.

 Does the ramen above look different than normal?